top of page

 This course is assessed by exams.

-The course covers how individual behaviour can be influenced by a range of different factors and how different factors interact to explain human behaviour.
-In Year 1, learners will cover a broad range of topics in Psychology such as Cognitive, Developmental and Psychpathology whilst in Year 2, learners get to look in depth at topics such as Schizophrenia and Forensic Psychology.
+This course is ideal for learners who wish to learn more about the science of the mind and human behaviour.
+The course explores different psychological schools of thought to explain how individual behaviour can be influenced by a range of different factors.
+In Year 1, learners will cover a broad range of topics in Psychology such as Cognitive, Social, Developmental and Psychopathology whilst in Year 2, learners get to look in depth at topics such as Schizophrenia and Forensic Psychology.
+Research methods and approaches will be core modules throughout the course that are vital to success.
+You could complement your studies with additional activities including Social Action Society, Debating or by preparing for a career in medicine by joining the aspire and MDV programme.

 This course is aimed at students who: